 Once a schedule has been submitted for optimization, you will need to wait for us to crunch the numbers.
 This can take anywhere between a few seconds to a few minutes depending on how large the schedule is.

-Once the solution has been calculated each vehicle is given its own in-depth schedule with drive and wait times, stop times and location order in an easy to use, interactive chart.
+Once the optimal route plan has been calculated each vehicle is given its own in-depth schedule with drive and wait times, stop times and location order in an easy to use, interactive chart.

-Once Optergon has generated a solution there are several facilities to print, export (via JSON or XML for easy integration with your existing infrastructure) and share relevant parts of the solution with everyone from the Warehouse/depot manager to the drivers.
+Once Optergon has generated a route plan there are several facilities to print, export (via JSON or XML for easy integration with your existing infrastructure) and share relevant parts of the solution with everyone from the Warehouse/depot manager to the drivers.

 For example, it's possible to email a complete route map directly to the driver(s) of any vehicle used.